 What first attracted you to 84.51° (formerly dunnhumby)?

-Milen presented to one of my classes during my first semester of my master's program at the University of Alabama.
-I thought the receipt exercise he led was really interesting, but even more importantly I thought Milen was smart and down-to-earth.
+Milen Mahadevan (now President of 84.51°) presented to one of my statistics classes during my first semester of my master's program at the University of Alabama.
+I thought the grocery receipt exercise he led was really interesting, but even more importantly I saw that Milen was smart and down-to-earth.
 I didn't even know where Cincinnati was at the time, but I knew that this company was where I wanted to start my career!

 What was your first title at 84.51° (formerly dunnhumby)?

 What were your primary responsibilities in your first role at 84.51° (formerly dunnhumby)?